Our lawyers are actively reviewing hair relaxer cancer lawsuits across all 50 states. This page provides:

 Contact Us About Filing a Hair Relaxer Cancer Lawsuit

-Our firm is currently investigating product liability cases alleging that chemicals in hair perm and hair relaxer products cause uterine cancer.
-If you were diagnosed with uterine cancer after years of regularly using a chemical hair straightener, contact our office today for a free consultation at 800-553-8082 or get a free online consultation.
+Our firm is currently investigating product liability cases alleging that chemicals in hair perm and hair relaxer products cause uterine cancer and other conditions that we talk about above.
+If you harmed by regularly using a chemical hair straightener, contact our office today for a free consultation at 800-553-8082 or get a free online consultation.